heroku-examples/heroku-tdx25-minihack-instructions/README.md

     sf project deploy start --metadata Flow -o my-org
     ```

-    > Support using Heroku applications directly with Agentforce is being rolled out to our service, this step will be removed once this is complete.
+    > Support for using Heroku applications directly with Agentforce is being rolled out to our service, this step will be removed once this is complete.

 ## Add an action to the Astro Airlines Travel Agent